todd-herbert/heltec-eink-modules/docs/WirelessPaper/wireless_paper.md

     ![](ArduinoIDE/board_manager.jpg)

-5. With your "Wireless Paper" connected, open the board selection drop-dowm, search for "paper", then select Wireless Paper, and your board's serial port.
+5. With your "Wireless Paper" connected, open the board selection drop-down, search for "paper", then select Wireless Paper, and your board's serial port.

     ![](ArduinoIDE/select_board.jpg)